bcgov/von-agent-template/GettingStartedTutorial.md

 - If you are comfortable with the `vi` editor, you can just use that.
 If you don't know `vi`, don't try it.
 It's a little scary.
 - Alternatively, there is an `Editor` button near the top of the screen.
 Click that and you get a list of files in your home directory, and clicking a file will open it in an editor.
 You will probably need to expand the editor window to see the file.
 Make the changes in the editor and click the "Save" button.
-  - Don't forget to click the "Save" button.
+  - Don't forget to click the `Save` button.

 The following URLs are used in the steps below for the different components:

 - The `von-network` URL - [http://dflow.bcovrin.vonx.io](http://dflow.bcovrin.vonx.io).
 You'll see a ledger browser UI showing four nodes up and running (blue circles).
 - The `OrgBook` URL  - [https://demo.orgbook.gov.bc.ca](https://demo.orgbook.gov.bc.ca) - You'll see the OrgBook interface with companies/credentials already loaded.
 - The `dFlow` URL - [https://dflow.orgbook.gov.bc.ca](https://dflow.orgbook.gov.bc.ca).
-You'll see the dFlow interface, with the "Credential" drop down having a list of at least the seven "dflow" credential types, and perhaps (many) more.
-Typing into the "Credential" text box enables a search on the Credentials list.
+You'll see the dFlow interface, with the `Credential` drop down having a list of at least the seven "dflow" credential types, and perhaps (many) more.
+Typing into the `Credential` text box enables a search of the credentials list.

 You can open those sites now or later.
 They'll be referenced by name (e.g. "The von-network URL...") in the guide steps.

 ### Local Machine

-On a local machine upon which the prerequisites are setup, we will be installing and starting, in order, instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow - decentralized workFlow](https://github.com/bcgov/dFlow).
+On a local machine upon which the prerequisites are setup, we will be installing and starting, in order, instances of [von-network](https://github.com/bcgov/von-network), [OrgBook](https://github.com/bcgov/TheOrgBook) and [dFlow](https://github.com/bcgov/dFlow) (decentralized workflow).

 Use the [VON Network Quick Start Guide](https://github.com/bcgov/dFlow/blob/master/docker/VONQuickStartGuide.md) to start the prerequisite instances and verify that they are running.